NVIDIA/cloud-native-docs/gpu-operator/openshift/mirror-gpu-ocp-disconnected.rst

    | redhat-operators    | nfd                             | registry.redhat.io/redhat/redhat-operator-index:v4.9    |
    +---------------------+---------------------------------+---------------------------------------------------------+

-How these were determined is illustrated below in steps 2,3 and 4.
+How these are determined is illustrated below in steps 2,3 and 4.

 #.
 Authenticate with ``registry.redhat.io`` and your target registry as follows: